 Writer in Residence

-The Department of English and the Faculty of Humanities and Social Sciences are delighted to announce the appointment of Sharon Bala as Memorial University’s Writer in Residence for Winter 2022 will be Megan Gail Coles.
+The Department of English and the Faculty of Humanities and Social Sciences at Memorial University is pleased to announce that our Writer in Residence for Winter 2022 will be Megan Gail Coles.

 Hailing from Savage Cove on Newfoundland’s Great Northern Peninsula, Megan is a novelist, playwright, and poet whose works include the award-winning short story collection Eating Habits of the Chronically Lonesome and the Giller-shortlisted novel Small Game Hunting at the Local Coward Gun Club, a collection of poetry, Satched, and numerous plays for the Poverty Cove Theatre Company, which she co-founded.